ngardiner/ngardiner.github.io/ha.md

   <br /><i>The Xiaomi Temperature and Humidity Sensor</i>
 </center>

-The remaining two Temperature and Humidity sensors are wall-mounted indoors, at either side of the house.
-These are used to monitor the indoor temperature to determine when
+<p>The remaining two Temperature and Humidity sensors are wall-mounted indoors, at either side of the house.
+These are used to monitor the indoor temperature to determine when to activate Air Conditioning or Heating, and can also aid in understanding whether to activate lights or to sound warnings.

 #### Whole-house Audio